Frequently Asked Questions (FAQ)¶

 How do I use the output from SIFT2?¶

-weights text file to the command.
-If this option is omitted, then processing
+the weights text file to the command.
+If this option is omitted, then

-will proceed as normal for the input track file, but without taking the weights
+processing will proceed as normal for the input track file, but without

 Why not just add the weight information to the track data?¶

-the capability of storing such data.
-Therefore, combining per-streamline
+have the capability of storing such data.
+Therefore, combining

-weighting data with the track data itself would require either modifying this
+per-streamline weighting data with the track data itself would require

 Furthermore, writing to such a format would require duplicating all of the raw track data from the input file into a new output file.
 This is expensive in terms of time and HDD space; the original file could be deleted afterwards, but it would then be difficult to perform any operations on the track data where the streamline weight information should be ignored (sure, you could have a command-line option to ignore the weights, but is that any better than having a command-line option to input the weights?)